Kathy331/hophack2025-health/README.md

 <!--[demo](https://youtu.be/B0gPpqxy5SE)-->
 Once the app is running, you can:
 <!-- Home Page-->
-- **Sign up / Log in**: Create a new account or log in with your existing credentials
+- **Sign up / Log in**
 - **View your dashboard**: See an overview of your food inventory, savings, and recent activity
-- **Smart recipe suggestions**: Get personalized recipe ideas based on your available ingredients, and soon to be expired food items
+- **Smart recipe suggestions**: Get personalized recipe ideas based on your available ingredients, and soon-to-expire food items

 <!-- Inventory -->
 - **View your inventory**: See a list of all food items you have added in shelf, refrigerator, and freezer
 - **Track expiration dates**: Monitor the freshness of your food with automatic expiration date tracking and notifications
 <!-- - **Update quantities**: Easily adjust the quantity of each food item as you use or add
 - **Search and filter**: Quickly find specific food items by name, category, or expiration status -->